SneezyMan/git-clone/README.md

 ---

 ## Installation
-Clone this repo into your project directory:
+Clone this repo into a directory with the following commands:

 ```bash
 git clone https://github.com/your-username/mygit.git